Project

 Actions #1

-Updated by Vincent Le Goff over 5 years ago
+Updated by Vincent Le Goff about 6 years ago

 This is what an auto-mapper would do for sighted users.
 Basically they turn it on and start walking and the mapper draws the map in a graphical user interface.
 An auto-mapper is quite hard to set, however, and a tiny mistake can lead to huge problems in the map.
 Furthermore, not all auto-mappers are able to identify directions (say, if you have a "door" exit, which way does it lead? the auto-mapper can't usually guess).
 I'm not dismissing the idea, and I will maintain this feature open, but it requires additional thinking and planning.